 People get incredibly excited about National Pancake Day and the free pancakes that IHOP gives away.
 Today is National Pancake Day, and guests can receive a free short stack of three buttermilk pancakes at participating IHOP restaurants.
 In return, IHOP asks guests to consider leaving a donation to Children’s Miracle Network Hospitals or other designated local charities.

 In 2012, IHOP served more than 4 million free pancakes (a stack that would have been 16 miles high), and guests donated more than $3 million to children’s charities.
 That’s a lot of free pancakes and a lot of money donated to charity.
-It’s also, if diners don’t tip on the free pancakes, a lot of lost wages for servers.
+But there's another element to consider: if diners don’t tip on the free pancakes, it could mean a lot of lost wages for servers.